• Skip to primary navigation

 How much does a bag of 80 lb of concrete cover

-A 80 pound sack or bag of concrete is approximately 2/3 of a cubic foot.
+A 80 pound sack or bag of concrete typically covers 2 square feet at 4 inches thick.
+A Quickrete or Sakrete 80 lb bag of concrete yields approximately 2/3 of a cubic foot of volume.
 If you are pouring a 4 inch slab it would cover approximately 2 square feet.
-It will take just 45 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thickness.
+It will take just 45 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thick.

 How much does a bag of 90 lb of concrete cover

-A 90 pound sack or bag of concrete yields approximately 0.68 cubic feet.
+A 90 pound sack or bag of concrete typically covers 2.25 square feet at 4 inches thick.
+A Quickrete or Sakrete 90 lb bag of concrete yields approximately 0.68 of a cubic foot of volume.
 If you are pouring a 4 inch slab it would cover approximately 2.25 square feet.
-It will take just 40 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thickness.
+It will take just 40 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thick.

 How much does a bag of 60 lb of concrete cover

-A 60 pound sack or bag of concrete yields approximately 0.45 cubic feet.
+A 60 pound sack or bag of concrete typically covers 1.5 square feet at 4 inches thick.
+A Quickrete or Sakrete 60 lb bag of concrete yields approximately 0.45 of a cubic foot of volume.
 If you are pouring a 4 inch slab it would cover approximately 1.5 square feet.
-It will take just 60 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thickness.
+It will take just 60 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thick.

 How much does a bag of 50 lb of concrete cover

-A 50 pound sack or bag of concrete yields approximately 0.375 cubic feet.
+A 50 pound sack or bag of concrete typically covers 1.25 square feet at 4 inches thick.
+A Quickrete or Sakrete 50 lb bag of concrete yields approximately 0.375 of a cubic foot of volume.
 If you are pouring a 4 inch slab it would cover approximately 1.25 square feet.
-It will take just 72 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thickness.
+It will take just 72 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thick.

 How much does a bag of 40 lb of concrete cover

-A 40 pound sack or bag of concrete yields approximately 0.30 cubic feet.
+A 40 pound sack or bag of concrete typically covers 1 square feet at 4 inches thick.
+A Quickrete or Sakrete 40 lb bag of concrete yields approximately 0.30 of a cubic foot of volume.
 If you are pouring a 4 inch slab it would cover approximately 1 square feet.
-It will take just 90 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thickness.
+It will take just 90 sacks or bags to make a cubic yard of concrete which covers about 81 square feet at 4 inch thick.

 How many square feet in a bag of concrete